forestgrape/coronavirus/monitor_and_control.md

 * healthy nutrition
 * providing information and tips to focus on health and the immune system

-Covid is just one of many reasons good health - including an intact immune system - is important.
+There are many more reasons good health - including an intact immune system - is important.

 ### Masks